Beyond lactose intolerance: You may not be digesting these common foods

 Lactose intolerance is the inability to break down the sugars that belong specifically to milk.
-If you get gassy or feel a cramping sensation after you drink milk or eat anything that contains milk, it may be the milk sugars that you cannot digest.
+If you get gassy or feel a cramping sensation after you drink milk or eat anything that contains milk, it may be the milk sugars that you can’t digest.

-These sugars do not get absorbed where they should, in the small intestine, and instead they end up being food for bacteria later on down the line.
+These sugars do not get absorbed where they should, in the small intestine, and instead, they end up being food for bacteria later on down the line.
 Fermentation of undigested sugars happens in the large intestine, which is where stools are formed.

+These sugars, which we can’t digest and that end up feeding bacteria and fungal overgrowth in the gut, are known as FODMAPs.
 FODMAP is an acronym that stands for fermentable oligo- di- mono-saccharides and polyols.
 Gastroenterologist Dr. Peter Gibson developed the FODMAP list of foods to treat patients with IBS (irritable bowel syndrome).

 What all FODMAPs have in common is that they are all rapidly fermented somewhere along the gastrointestinal tract, specifically in the far end of the small intestine or in the large intestine.